Dacia Logo

 Dacia LogoDacia Logo PNG

-The brand’s cars ideally go on any road, says the Dacia logo.
-It is a practical and convenient transport for daily movement.
+The Dacia logo says the brand’s cars are ideally suited for any road.
+It is a practical and convenient means of transport for daily movement.
 The emblem encodes information about the durability, strength, and reliability of machines.

 Dacia: Brand overview

-Dacia is the most famous car brand from Romania, which is of great importance for the country, as its contribution to the national economy is very significant.
+Dacia is Romania’s most famous car brand and is of great importance to the country, as its contribution to the national economy is significant.
 It is the largest exporter and one of the most impressive companies in the domestic market.
-The company was founded in 1966 and after 33 years passed into the ownership of the French concern Groupe Renault.
-Since the beginning of 2021, the brand has entered the Renault Dacia-Lada business group structure, to which it belongs.
-The headquarters are located in the town of Mioveni in Arges county.
+The company was founded in 1966, and after 33 years, it passed into the ownership of the French concern Groupe Renault.
+Since the beginning of 2021, the brand has been part of the Renault Dacia-Lada business group structure.
+The headquarters are located in the town of Mioveni in Argeș County.

-Although the car manufacturer appeared in Romania in the second half of the 20th century, it already had the experience and base for a wide range of technical production.
-The fact is that there were enterprises in the region that were opened during World War II by order of Marshal Ion Antonescu.
+Although the car manufacturer entered Romania in the second half of the 20th century, it already had the experience and infrastructure to produce a wide range of technical products.
+The fact is that enterprises in the region were opened during World War II by order of Marshal Ion Antonescu.
 And since the company was located near the village of Pitesti, it was called Uzina de Autoturisme Pitesti (UAP), which was reflected in the logo.
 The main plant was built later, in 1968, in Mioveni.

-Then the company got down to work directly, choosing as a sample the basic design of the Renault 12, which it had previously acquired.
+Then the company got down to work, choosing the basic design of the Renault 12 as its sample, which it had previously acquired.
 But before the full preparation of the industrial site and its equipment, the plant focused on the Renault 8 model, purchased under license.
 The Romanians released it under the name Dacia 1100.
 There was also a variant of the 1100S, equipped with a powerful engine and twin headlights.
 It was intended for motorsport and police.

 Meaning and History